Wednesday, October 30, 2019

 Wednesday - Gyros with yogurt sauce from here, sliced tomato and purple onion, kettle chips

-Saturday - Fondue Night {put up summer clothes, pull out Fall and Winter stuff, visiting Bubbie for breakfast and a new winery after that}
+Saturday - Fondue Night {put up summer clothes, pull out Fall and Winter decor, visiting Bubbie for breakfast and visiting a new winery}

 Sunday - Some kind of fish, baked sweet potatoes, spinach {pick-up party at Bent Oak Winery}